Governance of England: Shared competences

-"England-only" departments and agencies of the UK central government
+Departments and agencies of the UK government

 Prior to 1999, the Scottish Office, Welsh Office and Northern Ireland Office, exercised a wide range of government functions in their respective nations.
 After devolved administrations were established, secretaries of state for Scotland, Wales and Northern Ireland remained in place to represent the interests of people in the devolved nations at UK Cabinet level and to act as a conduit between central government and the devolved administrations.
 England however remains under the responsibility of several subject-specific government departments, many with broader UK-wide roles.
 There is no cabinet level secretary whose remit is to represent England as a whole.

-Within the UK central government, there are several ministerial departments, non-ministerial departments, executive agencies and non-departmental public bodies which have responsibilities for matters affecting England alone.
+Several ministerial departments of the UK government, as well as non-ministerial departments, executive agencies, and non-departmental public bodies, have responsibilities that apply only to England.